brage

 4. Behavioral segmentation: This type of segmentation groups customers together based on shared behaviors and actions taken when interacting with a given brand’s app, website, marketing campaigns, etc.

-What are some examples of behavior segmentation?
+What are some examples of behavioral market segmentation?

 Examples of common actions customers take that brands often create behavioral segments for include: